kubernetes/enhancements/keps/sig-autoscaling/5616-ca-pod-condition/README.md

 -->

 Introduce new pod condition type `NodeProvisioningInProgress`.
-- `NodeProvisioningInProgress: True` (with empty reason) corresponding to todays `TiggeredScaleUp` event, meaning CA decided to scale up cluster to make place for this pod.
-- `NodeProvisioningInProgress: False`  corresponding to todays `NotTriggerScaleUp` event, meaning CA couldn't find node group that can be scaled up to make this pod schedulable.

-In case of failure, we would change reason to `Error`.
-After CA runs out of scale up options (all attempted failed) we would change the condition to `NodeProvisioningInProgress: False`.
+`NodeProvisioningInProgress: True` denotes that cluster autoscaler attempts to provision node  for a pod.
+It would correspond to todays `TiggeredScaleUp` k8s event.
+In case of failure, but some options still being available, it will stay `True`, but the reason will be `ProvisioningAttemptFailed`.

+`NodeProvisioningInProgress: False` means no provisiong attempted for a pod at this moment.
+It would correspond to todays `NotTriggerScaleUp` event.

+Condition won't be cleared after successful scheduling of a pod.

+Autoscaler-specific details could be stored in `message` field in [pod condition](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-conditions).

 ### User Stories (Optional)